overfullstack/overfullstack.github.io/src/pages/articles/2020-03-06---top-with-ad-hoc-polymorphism/index.md

 Now that we have both the tools (Higher-Kinded Types and Typeclasses), let’s make a polymorphic template for our reusable domain logic.
 The samples used in the rest of this paper can be seen in action in a fully working POC - [GitHub](https://github.com/overfullstack/ad-hoc-poly).
 It has 3 modules:

 - `kofu-mvc-validation` - Blocking Service built with `Spring-WebMVC`[$_{[3]}$](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html#spring-web)
-- `kofu-reactive-validation` - Reactive Service `built with `Spring-WebFlux`[$_{[4]}$](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html)
+- `kofu-reactive-validation` - Reactive Service built with `Spring-WebFlux`[$_{[4]}$](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html)
 - `validation-templates` - Shared module for both the services, holding templates.

 We shall take-up the **_user validate-and-upsert_** as our example use-case, where a request to upsert a user is **_validated_**, followed by **_insert or update_** based on the user's existence in the DB.

 `Spring-WebFlux` works with `Mono<A>/Flux<A>` while `Spring-WebMVC` doesn't.
-As a proof for reusability problem discussed above, refer the `upsert` function in both the services - [WebMVC Ref](https://github.com/overfullstack/ad-hoc-poly/blob/85ce3b819a/kofu-mvc-validation/src/main/kotlin/mvc/Handlers.kt#L24-L43) and [WebFlux Ref](https://github.com/overfullstack/ad-hoc-poly/blob/85ce3b819a/kofu-reactive-validation/src/main/kotlin/reactive/Handlers.kt#L25-L51).
+As a proof for lack-of reusability problem discussed above, notice how `upsert` function is different in both the services, although doing the same functionality - [WebMVC Ref](https://github.com/overfullstack/ad-hoc-poly/blob/4a4b674ec88179d25202d21df670e2fd758c808a/kofu-mvc-validation/src/main/kotlin/mvc/Handlers.kt#L24-L43) and [WebFlux Ref](https://github.com/overfullstack/ad-hoc-poly/blob/4a4b674ec88179d25202d21df670e2fd758c808a/kofu-reactive-validation/src/main/kotlin/reactive/Handlers.kt#L25-L51).

 The goal is to abstract this use-case domain logic into a generic reusable template.
 We shall achieve it by creating some typeclasses and making use of some typeclasses from the Arrow library.
 These heterogeneous services can inflate and consume these templates by supplying concrete instances of those typeclass interfaces.
 I coined this technique as **Template-Oriented-Programming!**